CleverRaven/Cataclysm-DDA/doc/GAME_BALANCE.md

 8 - **Dependable**.
 Failures infrequently in any fire mode.
 Highest reliability possible for extended magazines and those crafted using gunsmithing tools.
 Most common.

 7 - **Serviceable**.
 Fail infrequently in semi-automatic, more frequently in burst.
-Includes many extended and aftermarket gunsmithing toosl.
+Includes many extended and aftermarket gunsmithing tools.
 Common.

 6 - **Acceptable**.
 Failures can be problematic.
 Highest reliability possible for magazines crafted **without** gunsmithing tools.
 Includes most ammo belts.